phofstet/grapin-employee-handbook/tools.md

 As we all want to work independetly (but giving enough information to our colleagues about what we are working on), always add a description of the task on the _Notes_ section.

+### Communication

+There are many ways to communicate through Basecamp.
+In summary, you should try to follow this priorized list when you try to communicate with someone:

+1. Messages,
+2. ToDos,
+3. Documents,
+4. Pings, and
+5. Campfire (not relevant topics).

+As a general guideline for communications, we recommend you to read [The Basecamp Guide to Internal Communication (last seen 22.02.2020)](https://basecamp.com/guides/how-we-communicate).

 ### Tracked
 [Tracked for Basecamp](https://www.trackedhq.com) is a plug-in that enables Kanban boards on Basecamp.
 This plug-in is only available for Chrome or compatible browsers.